 Considering the Government's Accelerated and Shared Growth Initiative for South Africa (ASGI-SA) targets and load growth currently being experienced, South Africa will require additional power in the next five years.
-To supply this additional demand in the medium term, a variety of options such as demand side management, cogeneration non-Eskom generation and gas-fired plants (open cycle and combined cycle), continue to be investigated by Eskom in addition to conventional long term supply options such as electricity generation with coal, nuclear fuels.
+To supply this additional demand in the medium term, a variety of options such as demand side management, co-generation non-Eskom generation and gas-fired plants (open cycle and combined cycle) continue to be investigated by Eskom in addition to conventional long-term supply options (such as coal and nuclear fuel plants).

-As part of its plans for increased electricity supply options, Eskom is proposing the conversion of the existing OCGT units installed and being installed at the existing Ankerlig Power Station (near Atlantis) and the Gourikwa Power Station (near Mossel Bay) in the Western Cape to Combined Cycle Gas Turbine (CCGT) units.
+As one of its increased electricity supply options, Eskom is proposing the conversion of the OCGT units at the existing Gourikwa Power Station (near Mossel Bay) as well as the Ankerlig Power Station (located near Atlantis) in the Western Cape to Combined Cycle Gas Turbine (CCGT) units.
 Due to the medium-term forecast in the demand for electricity (until approximately 2014) and constraints associated with meeting this projected demand, the conversion of these OCGT units to CCGT units is one of the few options available to Eskom to manage the projected demand in the medium-term.

-The conversion of the nine units at the Ankerlig Power Station and the five units at the Gourikwa Power Station will increase the generating capacity of the OCGT units within the Western Cape by a maximum of approximately 1120 MW (i.e. ~720 MW at Ankerlig and ~400 MW at Gourikwa).
-This is achieved by increasing the efficiency of the gas turbine plant (i.e. more power generated and sent out, for the same amount of fuel used at the same operating regime).
+The conversion of the Open Cycle Gas Turbine (OCGT) units at the Gourikwa Power Station and/or the Ankerlig Power Station will increase the generating capacity of the OCGT units within the Western Cape by approximately 400 MW.
+This increase in generating capacity is achieved by increasing the efficiency of the gas turbine plant (i.e. more power generated and sent out, for the same amount of fuel used at the same operating regime).
 Overall thermal efficiency is therefore increased from approximately 34% for the current OCGTs to approximately 50% to 55% for the proposed CCGT plant, depending on the operating regime of the plant.

-This Scoping Study considers the conversion of the OCGT units at the Ankerlig Power Station to CCGT units, and considers a maximum capacity increase of 720 MW.
-Environmental studies for the conversion of the OCGT units at the Gourikwa Power Station will be the subject of a separate EIA process, which is planned to commence shortly.
-Eskom will submit a separate application for the maximum capacity increase at this power station.
-However, the decision around the total number of OCGT units to be converted to CCGT units, and the final split of generation capacity between these two power stations is still to be determined by Eskom.
+This Scoping Study considers the conversion of the OCGT units at the Gourikwa Power Station to CCGT units, and considers a maximum capacity increase of 400 MW.
+Environmental studies for the conversion of the OCGT units at the Ankerlig Power Station are the subject of a separate EIA process, and Eskom have submitted a separate application for the maximum capacity increase at this power station.
+However, the decision around the total number of OCGT units to be converted to CCGT units, and at which power station (i.e. Ankerlig or Gourikwa) this conversion will eventually take place is still to be determined by Eskom.

-Electricity cannot be readily or inexpensively stored and must be used as it is generated.
-It is, therefore, required that electricity must be efficiently transmitted from the point of generation to the end user.
-It is vital that transmission capacity keeps up with both electricity generation capacity and electricity demand.
-Therefore, in order to integrate the additional power generated at the Ankerlig Power Station into the national electricity grid, the construction of a new 400kV transmission power line between the Ankerlig Power Station and the Omega Substation will be required.
+As electricity cannot be readily or inexpensively stored, it is therefore required that electricity must be efficiently transmitted from the point of generation to the end user.
+Transmission capacity is required to keep up with both electricity generation capacity and electricity demand.
+Therefore, in order to integrate the additional power generated at the Gourikwa Power Station into the national electricity grid, the construction of a new 400 kV transmission power line between the Gourikwa Power Station and the Proteus Substation will be required.